2014 United States House of Representatives elections in Rhode Island: Predictions

+Results

 District 2

 The 2nd district is located in southern and western Rhode Island and includes all of Kent and Washington counties, along with parts of Providence County, including the city of Cranston and parts of the city of Providence.
-The incumbent is Democrat James Langevin, who has represented the district since 2001.
-He was re-elected with 56% of the vote in 2012 and the district has a PVI of D+8.
+Incumbent Democrat James Langevin, who had represented the district since 2001, ran for re-election.
+He was re-elected with 56% of the vote in 2012 and the district had a PVI of D+8.